Raritan Valley Line Commuters Deserve a “One Seat Ride”

 “One Seat Ride” currently possible without major construction by using NEW dual powered locomotives.

 “One Seat Ride” will decrease travel time and increase property values.
-(When the Morris and Essex line got the “One Seat Ride” in 1996 it drove property values up significantly all along the line.)
+(When the Morris and Essex line got the “One Seat Ride” in 1996 property values along the line rose significantly.)

 NJ Transit will soon initiate a “pilot” “One Seat Ride” on the Raritan Valley Line to Penn Station New York for midday, off-peak weekday trains.

 ACTION: We need NJ Transit to permanently and with deliberate speed,

 expand the "One Seat Ride" service on the Raritan Valley Line to include